srgblnch/ParallelQueue/README.md

 - [ ] Python 3.5 together with the current 2.7 support.
 - [ ] Cythonize.
 - [ ] Look on *pkg_resources* to improve version numbering.
+- [ ] When enter in _pause_ mode, use _psutil_ to suspend the workers until conditions recovers and the work can be resumed (then resume the workers).
+  - [ ] This many enter in a loop of _suspend-resume_.
+Raise the bell to reduce the number of parallel workers.

 ## Usage: